M4 Money Supply and Inflation

 “the unprecedented actions of the Monetary Policy Committee to inject £200bn directly into the economy…have averted a potentially disastrous monetary squeeze” Bank of England pdf)

-Though, the money supply growth figures also suggest that quantitative easing was limited in its ability to stimulate bank lending and get money to the real economy.
+However, the relatively weak money supply growth figures also suggest that quantitative easing was limited in its ability to stimulate bank lending and get money to the real economy.

 Money Supply M3 and M4